JxhnnyUt8h/obsidian-docs-ru/Obsidian/Obsidian.md

 ## What is Obsidian

-Obsidian is a both a Markdown editor and a knowledge base app.
+Obsidian is both a Markdown editor and a knowledge base app.

 Used in the most basic way, you can edit and preview Markdown files.
-But its true power lies in managing densely networked knowledge base.
+But its true power lies in managing a densely networked knowledge base.

 How do we start creating a network, you ask?
-Let's first start making some [[Internal link|internal links]]!
+Let's first start making some [[Internal links]]!

 ## How we're different